Home / Toolbox Talks / Confined Spaces

 How to Work Safely in Confined Spaces

-Confined spaces are common in construction.
+Confined spaces are common in construction, but they often involve hazardous conditions.
+Examples of enclosed spaces include pipelines, manholes, silos, vaults, and other similar areas.
 These tight, enclosed areas often have limited access and come with serious risks.
-Workers may face low oxygen levels, toxic gases, or the danger of being trapped.
+Workers may face low oxygen levels, dangerous materials, loud noise, toxic gases, or the risk of being trapped.
+If an entrant to these spaces needs to perform specific work in these areas, they must follow certain guidelines to avoid accidents and injuries.

 Each year, 60 to 100 confined space-related deaths occur in the U.S. construction sector.
 OSHA’s confined spaces safety guidelines emphasize the importance of safety measures to prevent these accidents.
 With proper preparation, workers can avoid injuries and fatalities.